ONSdigital/dp-cli/README.md

 Ensure you have `region=eu-west-2` in your AWS configuration.

-Depending on the command you're trying to run, and what you're trying to access, ensure your `AWS_PROFILE` is set correctly.
+Depending on the command you're trying to run, and what you're trying to access, ensure your `AWS_PROFILE` is set correctly and there is no prod/sandbox/ci config added in the `~/.aws/credentials` file.
 Example:
 ```yaml
 export AWS_PROFILE=dp-staging